 Popular drinks: Beer, Jenever (alcoholic spirit), Anijsmelk (consist of hot milk, sugar, and anise seed)

-Oceania cuisine consists of Australian, New Guinea, New Zealand, and other island country cuisines with a rich source of seafood.
+Oceania cuisine consists of Australian, Fiji, New Zealand, and other island country cuisines with a rich source of seafood.
 But what’s more about them?
 Check below 3 cuisines from 3 different countries to find the answer.

 They also have a wide variety of fruits and vegetables that consumers can easily buy in supermarkets or grocery stores.
 Regarding meat ingredients, chicken is the most consumed meat and they are also the most affordable type of meat in the country.